AmyE123/Spawning-VFX/README.md

 #### Rotation On The Shader
 I wanted to be able to use this shader from any angle.
 I can currently rotate the swipe part of the shader at any angle, but because of how I made the cube edges and the outline, it gets harder to swipe those well from a good angle, and it's mainly because for the outline and cube edges, I use the height parameter to move the cubes and outline along with the swipe.
-I managed to figure out how to get a perfect up and down swipe, as well as a 90 degree swipe for now, by using magic numbers, but it's not the best solution at all, it's not logical, and it's generally a mess, if I were to approach this again, I would think about the rotation much sooner.
+I managed to figure out how to get a perfect up and down swipe, as well as a 90 degree swipe for now, by using [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)), but it's not the best solution at all, it's not logical, and it's generally a mess, if I were to approach this again, I would think about the rotation much sooner.

 #### Cleaning Up The Shader
 <img src="Screenshots/Clean_Shader.png" alt="Cubes Shader" style="width:100%" align="center"/>